 The QSL card featured confirms a radio-teletype contact I had with a Taiwanese station on 26th February 2017.
 This is my one and only teletype contact.
 I use the Ham Radio Deluxe software package for log-keeping.
 The package also includes various communications programs for computer sending and receiving of morse-code, rtty and use of amateur satellites.

-I typed in a CQ call, repeated three times, wound back the power of my transmitter (rtty is a key down methodology and I treated my radio as I was was transmitting FT8 or even AM), Imagine my surprise when my first call was answered by James, BX2AAA – the 15 metrre band was quiet, or so I thought!
+I typed in a CQ call, repeated three times, wound back the power of my transmitter (rtty is a key down methodology and I treated my radio as if I was transmitting FT8 or even AM), Imagine my surprise when my first call was answered by James, BX2AAA – the 15 metrre band was quiet, or so I thought!
 Signals were 599 both ways.

 My reservation about rtty and FT4 is that they both require the operator to have reasonable typing skills, including accuracy.
 I don’t qualify.
 I have been around the sun 84 times and I have a health condition that is not working in my best interests.
 I will stick with radio telephony and radio telegraphy, that is, voice and morse code (cw) using a paddle.